parallelchain-io/parallelchain-docs/docs/smart_contract_sdk/my_first_contract.md

 ```

 ## Building the contract
-Download `my_first_contract` contract from [https://github.com/parallelchain-io/parallelchain-sdk/examples/my_first_contract](https://github.com/parallelchain-io/parallelchain-sdk/examples/my_first_contract).
+Download the smart contract examples respository at [https://github.com/parallelchain-io/example-smart-contracts.git](https://github.com/parallelchain-io/example-smart-contracts.git).

+After this folder is downloaded, enter into `my_first_contract` directory.

 Build `my_first_contract` contract using Cargo.
 Please refer to ["Building and Deploying the Contract"](/smart_contract_sdk/build_deploy_contract/) session for detailed steps.
 The build process will generate a Web Assembly (WASM) binary at target/wasm32-unknown-unknown of your workspace.
 The workspace
 is where the source code for `my_first_contract` is located.

 The generated WASM binary has a large file size, which leads to higher gas costs for deployment and contract calls.
-You can compress and optimize the WASM binary through our [`optimze_tool`](https://github.com/parallelchain-io/parallelchain-sdk/optimize.sh).
+You can compress and optimize the WASM binary through our [`optimze_tool`](https://github.com/parallelchain-io/example-smart-contracts/blob/main/optimize.sh).
 See ["Building and Deploying the Contract"](/smart_contract_sdk/build_deploy_contract)
 on how to achieve this.
 However, please note that the `optimize_tool` may lead to breaking changes in more complex code.
 Future updates in `testnet1` will focus on handling these issues.

 ## Deploying the contract